tcAquino/ParticleTrackingOF/README.md

 - OpenFOAM : CFD software (https://www.openfoam.com/)
 - boost : C++ library implementing useful features and extensions (boost.org)

-A compiler compatible with C++17 is required.
+A version of the g++ or clang++ compiler compatible with C++17 and OpenMP are required.
 Note that the same compiler used for OpenFOAM should be used to avoid (dynamic) linking issues.
+For compilation with clang++, llvm's OpenMP must be installed ("brew install libomp" on MacOS or "sudo apt install libomp-dev" on Linux).

 ## Documentation